FAQsSkip information index

 - The certificate is denied due to the two previous reasons.

-The content, authenticity and validity of the tax certificate can be checked at the Tax Agency's electronic headquarters, on the following route:
+The content, authenticity and validity of the tax certificate can be checked through the service "Notificaciones y Cotejo de documentos" located on the home page of the Tax Agency's electronic headquarters, by entering the CSV in the section "Cotejo de documentos con CSV".

 Use the Secure Verification Code (CSV) that appears in the certificate.